-- Separate laundry in accordance with facility policy - Handle soiled linen as little as possible to prevent microbial contamination of the air and persons handling linens - Wear long sleeved, protective gown when handling soiled linen, dispose (if disposable) or launder gown after use and wash hands after removing gown - Wear gloves at all times when handling soiled linen and wash hands after removing gloves. - Use a standard procedure mask if there is a potential of droplets of infectious material to spread into the air - Place and transport soiled wet linen in bags that prevent leakage.
+- Separate laundry in accordance with facility policy - Handle soiled linen as little as possible to prevent microbial contamination of the air and persons handling linens - Wear long sleeved, protective gown when handling soiled linen, dispose (if disposable) or launder gown after use and wash hands after removing gown - Wear gloves at all times when handling soiled linen and wash hands after removing gloves. - Use a medical mask and eye protection if there is a potential of droplets of infectious material to spread into the air - Place and transport soiled wet linen in bags that prevent leakage.
 Double bagging linen is not necessary unless the first bag is leaking - Soiled laundry should be washed in water temperature suitable for the detergent then machine (hot air) dried - Ensure hand hygiene.
 (Ensure that your hands are washed after using the toilet, before eating, touching your face, touching any food or drink, or anything that will touch anyone's face and refrain from chewing on pens, pencils etc.)

-- Gowns and gloves are required during contact with infectious material while laundering. - A standard procedure mask should be worn when handling laundry grossly contaminated with infectious material
+- Gowns and gloves are required during contact with infectious material while laundering. - A medical mask and eye protection should be worn when handling laundry grossly contaminated with infectious material